-- 1. Depending on the type of the storage device, do one of the following: - If the storage device is internal, go to step 2. - If the storage device is a disc, ensure that your computer is on or turn on the computer.
+- 1. Depending on the type of the storage device, do one of the following: - If the storage device is internal, go to step 2. - If the storage device is a disc, ensure that your computer is turned on.
 Then, insert the disc into the optical drive. - If the storage device is an external device other than a disc, connect the storage device to the computer. - 2.
 Turn on or restart the computer.
-Before Windows starts up, repeatedly press and release the F12 key until Startup Device Menu is displayed.
+Before Windows starts up, repeatedly press and release F12 or Fn+F12 (depending on the keyboard) until Startup Device Menu is displayed. - Select the desired storage device and press Enter.
+The computer then starts up from the device you select.